getsentry/symbolicator/docs/api/index.md

 - `private_key`: the GCS private key (base64 encoded and with optional PEM envelope)
 - `client_email`: the GCS client email for authentication

+## Azure Blob Storage Container

+This source connects to an Azure Blob Storage container and looks for symbols there.
+It behaves similarly to `s3` but authenticates with a Microsoft Entra service principal that needs the `Storage Blob Data Reader` role:

+- `type`: `"azure"`
+- `account`: the name of the storage account
+- `container`: the name of the blob container
+- `prefix`: a path prefix to put in front of all keys (eg: `/windows`)
+- `tenant_id`: the Microsoft Entra tenant ID
+- `client_id`: the application (client) ID of the service principal
+- `client_secret`: the client secret of the service principal

 ## Sentry